idank/holykeebs-docs/firmware/index.md

 ### Dual Pointing Devices

-When using multiple pointing devices, the pointing device specification turns to `-e POINTING_DEVICE=<left>_<right>` where left and right take one of `trackball`, `trackpoint` or `cirque35`.
+When using multiple pointing devices, the pointing device specification turns to `-e POINTING_DEVICE=<left>_<right>` where left and right take one of `tps43`, `trackball`, `trackpoint`, `cirque40` or `cirque35`.
 The `-e POINTING_DEVICE_POSITION` flag can be omitted since it's implied by the pointing device configuration.

-Additionally, if each side is using a different pointing device, we now need to specify the side we're flashing with `-e SIDE=right` or `-e SIDE=left` because we need a different firmware per side.
+Additionally, if each side is using a different pointing device, we now need to specify the side we're flashing with `-e SIDE=right` or `-e SIDE=left` because we need a different firmware to be flashed on each side.

 Example: